WIL-PetHaven/PetHaven/README.md

  * Misc
  > Add date for when the animal was rescued.

- > Add link to the PETHAVEN in the navbar to navigate back home.

  > Change "Products" to "Animals" where need be, also in the database.